Olink-Proteomics/OlinkRPackage/OlinkAnalyze/cran-comments.md

 ## Release Summary

-This release contains bugfixes for Olink Analyze version 3.3.0.
+This release contains new functionality including new normalization functions and new vignettes.

 ## R CMD check results